Denver: Culture

-Denver has numerous art districts around the city, including Denver's Art District on Santa Fe and the River North Art District (RiNo).
+Denver has numerous art districts, including Denver's Art District on Santa Fe and the River North Art District (RiNo).

 While Denver may not be as recognized for historical musical prominence as some other American cities, it has an active pop, jazz, jam, folk, metal, and classical music scene, which has nurtured several artists and genres to regional, national, and even international attention.
 Of particular note is Denver's importance in the folk scene of the 1960s and 1970s.
 Well-known folk artists such as Bob Dylan, Judy Collins and John Denver lived in Denver at various points during this time and performed at local clubs.
 Three members of the widely popular group Earth, Wind, and Fire are also from Denver.
-More recent Denver-based artists include Nathaniel Rateliff & the Night Sweats, The Lumineers, Air Dubai, The Fray, Flobots, Cephalic Carnage, Axe Murder Boyz, Deuce Mob, Havok, Bloodstrike, Primitive Man, and Five Iron Frenzy.
+More recent Denver-based artists include India Arie, Nathaniel Rateliff & the Night Sweats, The Lumineers, Air Dubai, The Fray, Flobots, Cephalic Carnage, Axe Murder Boyz, Deuce Mob, Havok, Bloodstrike, Primitive Man, and Five Iron Frenzy.
+Denver is also home to the Denver Record Collectors Expo, a biannual music collectors event.

 Because of its proximity to the mountains and generally sunny weather, Denver has gained a reputation as being a very active, outdoor-oriented city.
 Many Denver residents spend the weekends in the mountains; skiing in the winter and hiking, climbing, kayaking, and camping in the summer.

 Denver and surrounding cities are home to a large number of local and national breweries.
 Many of the region's restaurants have on-site breweries, and some larger brewers offer tours, including Coors and New Belgium Brewing Company.
 The city also welcomes visitors from around the world when it hosts the annual Great American Beer Festival each fall.

 Denver used to be a major trading center for beef and livestock when ranchers would drive (or later transport) cattle to the Denver Union Stockyards for sale.
 As a celebration of that history, for more than a century Denver has hosted the annual National Western Stock Show, attracting as many as 10,000 animals and 700,000 attendees.
 The show is held every January at the National Western Complex northeast of downtown.